pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 → Use word only if var is unset

 ${var:=word}
-→ Use word and assign it to var if unset or null
+→ Use word and assign it if var is unset or null

 ${var:?word}
 → Return an error if var is unset or null